Cartman123/update_browserhax/README.md

 This script has 2 versions:
 - **`update_browserhax.sh`** is a simple improvement over the original that fixes hardcoded paths and auto copies the `browserhax_cfg.php` to the webroot directory and you must configure it yourself, aswell as compiling the 3ds_browserhax_common repo yourself
 - **`update_browserhax_auto.sh`** automatically sets everything up, compiles 3ds_browserhax_common, and uses a predefined configuration file with auto id generation.
 No extra configuration needed
+- **`update_browserhax_auto_static.sh`**, same as the auto version, but generates static files (no symlinking), allows copying.
+Access http://example.com/generateqrcode.php to generate the qr code for the page.

 ## Requirements
 A GNU/Linux machine (tested on Ubuntu) with the following packages installed: